Yomguithereal/colifrapy/docs/logger.rst

 Generic Options
 ^^^^^^^^^^^^^^^

-The generic options you may pass to the logger's config method (those options are automatically taken care of when the logger is loaded by the Settings class) are the following:
+The generic options you may pass to the logger's *config* method (those options are automatically taken care of when the logger is loaded by the Settings class) are the following:

     - **strings**
       {string} |br|
-      Path leading to your externalized YAML strings |br|
+      Path leading to your externalized YAML strings. |br|
       *default*: None (the logger won't use externalized strings)

     - **exceptions**
       {boolean} |br|
-      Should the CRITICAL level trigger exceptions |br|
+      Should the CRITICAL level trigger exceptions. |br|
       *default*: True

     - **flavor**
       {string|lambda} |br|
-      The flavor to use to format %(flavored_levelname)s |br|
+      The flavor to use to format %(flavored_levelname)s. |br|
       *default*: 'default'

     - **console_kwargs**